Skip to navigation Skip to content

 Authentication

-Ensure the customer record accessed is the correct one by asking authentication questions to verify Proof of Record Ownership (PORO) prior to assessing or issuing, an immediate payment.
+Ensure the customer record accessed is the correct one by asking authentication questions to verify Proof of Record Ownership (PORO) before assessing or issuing, a real time payment.
 See Authenticating a Centrelink customer for a detailed process.

 Expanded payment description